paologhidoni/paologhidoni/README.md

 My experience with coding so far includes building 2 startup landing pages and joining coding bootcamp [Founders and Coders](https://www.foundersandcoders.com) in London; I am currently part of September 2021 cohort.

 My favourite technologies to work with are HTML, CSS, Sass and JavaScript.
-I strive to learn something new every day, my goal for 2021 is to learn React.js and Node.js.
+I strive to learn something new every day, my goal for 2021 - 2022 is to learn React.js and Node.js.

-My goals are:
+My core goals are:

 * Working on meaninful projects.
 * Cooperating with passionate and committed people.